sylvaticus/MITx_6.86x/Unit 00 - Course Overview, Homework 0, Project 0/Unit 00 - Course Overview, Homework 0, Project 0.md

 The objective is to minimise the loss function by changing the parameter theta.
 How?

 **Gradient Descent**

+_This argument in details: segments 4.4 (gradient descent in binary linear classification), 4.5 (stochastic gradient descent) and 5.5 (SGD in linear regression)_

 The most common iterative algorithm to find the minimum of a function is the gradient descent.